 TransRarau ‘The Treasures’ Road’ is said to be the third most beautiful alpine road in Romania.
 It crosses the Rarau massif and is one of the Romanian high altitude roads.

-There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.
-A quick glance at the map at its sheer drops and serpentine twists and turns, confirms that this is no hype.
+The road is very curvy, so pay attention.
 Unfortunately there are no parking places along this road.
 As you get higher, the landscape and views gets nicer and nicer, but better pay attention on the road because the cars coming from the other direction are not visible until the last moment.